Updated May 22, 2023

 Let us discuss some of the major differences between TypeScript vs Flow:

-- Typescript has better compatibility with many frameworks, libraries, and compilers as compared with Flow in many cases such as those like angularJs whereas if you are working on react.js, using flow should be the obvious choice.
-It is not that typescript is not supported by reacting, it’s just that due to the native unavailability, some additional tweaks and adjustment to your code are needed such as Typecasting.
+- Typescript has better compatibility with many frameworks, libraries, and compilers than Flow in many cases, such as those like angularJs, whereas if you are working on react.js, using Flow should be the obvious choice.
+It is not that typescript is not supported by reacting; it’s just that due to the native unavailability, some additional tweaks and adjustments to your code are needed, such as Typecasting.

-- Typescript provides you some additional language services such as code completion features, navigation and refactoring features whereas flow aims to build a deeper level of understanding of your code and is responsible for doing an interprocedural analysis.
+- Typescript provides you with some additional language services, such as code completion features, navigation, and refactoring features.
+In contrast, Flow aims to build a deeper understanding of your code and is responsible for doing an interprocedural analysis.

-Below are the lists of points that describe the comparisons between TypeScript vs flow.
+Below are the points that describe the comparisons between TypeScript vs Flow:

-Both Typescript vs Flow is amazing products in their own domain.
-Both Typescript vs Flow is helpful in making you write the correct code.
+Both Typescripts vs Flow are unique products in their domain.
+Both Typescripts vs Flow help make you write the correct code.
 There is no right and wrong in choosing the tool, so choose what your business demands and your project needs.
-I hope you must have liked TypeScript vs flow this post.
+I hope you must have liked it.
+TypeScript vs flow this post.
 Stay tuned to our blog for more posts like these.

-This has been a guide to the top differences between Typescript vs Flow.
-Here we also discuss the Typescript vs Flow head to head comparison, key differences along with infographics, and comparison table.
-You may also have a look at the following articles –
+This has been a guide to TypeScript vs Flow.
+Here we have discussed TypeScript vs Flow head-to-head comparison, key differences, infographics, and a comparison table.
+You may also have a look at the following articles to learn more –